-- Change the instance type of your Linux/UNIX and Windows Reserved Instances to a larger or smaller type in the same family (e.g., convert 8 m1.smalls into 4 m1.mediums, or vice versa)
+Change the instance type of your Linux/UNIX Reserved Instances to a larger or smaller size in the same family (e.g., convert 8 m1.smalls into 4 m1.mediums, or vice versa)

 You can submit a Reserved Instances modification request via the AWS Management Console or the ModifyReservedInstances API.
 There is no additional cost for modifying your Reserved Instance.
 An instances that was receiving the benefits of a Reserved Instance prior to its modification are not affected by the modification, but we may start billing it at a different rate (at either the On Demand rate or the rate of another applicable Reserved Instance).
 We process your requests as soon as possible on a best-efforts basis, depending on available capacity.

 To learn more about Reserved Instance modification, please refer to the Amazon EC2 User Guide.